suit-wg/information-model/draft-ietf-suit-information-model.md

 The Class Identifier UUID SHOULD use the Vendor ID as the UUID prefix.
 Other options include version 1 and 4 UUIDs.
 Classes MAY be more granular than is required to identify firmware compatibility.
 Classes MUST NOT be less granular than is required to identify firmware compatibility.
 Devices MAY have multiple Class IDs.

-Note Well: Class ID is not a human-readable element.
-It is intended for match/mismatch use only.
+Class ID is not intended to be a human-readable element.
+It is intended for match/mismatch comparison only.

-Class ID is RECOMMENDED and allows devices to determine applicability of a firmware in an unambiguous way.
+The use of Class ID is RECOMMENDED.
+It allows devices to determine applicability of a firmware in an unambiguous way.

 If Class ID is not implemented, then each logical device class MUST use a unique Root of Trust for authorisation.